dobrosketchkun/Not_quite_SSML_tag_editor/README.md

 Shitty text editor / tag editor primarely based on [PyEditor](https://resources.oreilly.com/examples/9780596158118/tree/a5bcfbf9b81157d6dbbea72c00fa11b5f38dd9c9/PP4E-Examples-1.4/Examples/PP4E/Gui/TextEditor).

-## What it can do?
+## What can it do?

 It can paste my wrapper-tags around text and then download mp3 file from IBM TTS.
-Also can download mp3 with generated speach from [IBM TTS](https://text-to-speech-demo.ng.bluemix.net/)
+It also can download mp3 with generated speach from [IBM TTS](https://text-to-speech-demo.ng.bluemix.net/)

 ## Why?

-Original tags are just way to hard to read and manualy insert
+Original tags are just way too hard to read and manualy insert

 -------